Golf Channel is bringing back “Big Break.”

 The 24th season will be called, “Big Break x Good Good,” and will take place at Horseshoe Bay Resort west of Austin, Texas.
 The series winner will receive a sponsor exemption into the PGA Tour’s Good Good Championship, to be held next November at Omni Barton Creek in Austin.
 Good Good Golf was announced as the tournament’s title sponsor on Monday.

-Good Good members Brad Dalke, the 2016 U.S. Amateur runner-up who helped Oklahoma to the 2017 NCAA team title, and Sean Walsh, a Gonzaga alum, will be two of the 12 competitors in the new “Big Break” season.
-The remaining contestants will be selected at a later date, with details on how to apply coming soon.
+Good Good member Sean Walsh, a Gonzaga alum, will be one of the 12 competitors in the new “Big Break” season.
+The remaining contestants will be revealed at a later date.

-Former “Big Break” runner-up and Golf Channel personality Blair O’Neal will serve as co-host alongside Good Good’s Matt Scharff, while Good Good’s Garrett Clark and Bubbie Broders will be non-playing team captains.
+Former “Big Break” winner and Golf Channel personality Blair O’Neal will serve as host, while Good Good’s Brad Dalke and Bubbie Broders will be non-playing team captains and Matt Scharff will work as a reporter.
 Executive producers Chris Graham and Kevin Schultz will lead production; Graham was a longtime producer during the “Big Break” original run.

 “Bringing back ‘Big Break’ in partnership with Good Good Golf is as good as it gets,” said Tom Knapp, EVP and general manager, Golf Channel. “‘Big Break’ is a Golf Channel institution which defined golf reality entertainment for 23 seasons.
 Good Good Golf is creating today’s version of golf entertainment and has redefined what ‘reality’ content really is.
 These two golf contents brands will be a very powerful combination.”